 At the same time, there is a range of services specifically for children and certain services are provided free of charge for children even if their parents do not have a medical card.
 These services are generally provided as part of maternity and infant welfare services, health services for preschool children and school health services.
 Children are also entitled to vaccination and immunisation services free of charge.

-Budget 2015 included provision for free GP care for all children under 6 years of age, to be introduced following negotiations with the Irish Medical Organisation.
+The GP visit card for children under 6 is available to all children under the age of 6.
+For other children the GP visit card is means tested.
+Budget 2016 included provision for free GP care for all children under 12 years of age, to be introduced following negotiations with the Irish Medical Organisation.